Moravský Beroun: History

 The first written mention of Beroun is from 1339.
 It was already referred to as a town and most likely was founded earlier.
-During the German colonization in the second half of the 16th century, the town became a centre of iron ore mining and processing.
+During the German colonisation in the second half of the 16th century, the town became a centre of iron ore mining and processing.

 Beroun suffered during the Thirty Years' War.
 The town did not recover until the end of the 18th century, when weaving production and textile industry were established.
 In 1872, the railway was built.

 In 1938, after the Munich Agreement, the town was annexed by Nazi Germany and administered as part of the Reichsgau Sudetenland.
 The German-speaking population was expelled in 1945 according to the Beneš decrees and replaced by Czech settlers.